 It is also called a distributed core type transformer. as shown in Figure.
 The core of a Berry type transformer is made up of a rectangular disc.
 A group of one side of each disc is made and the winding is done on that group.

 The number of steppings in a Berry type transformer, the number of paths to drain the flux.

 Problems in Berry Type Transformer

 - The construction of a Berry type transformer is a bit confusing.

 - Its maintenance is also a bit difficult.

 - Leakage proof is high.

 For this reason, Berry type transformers are not very popular.

-What is the difference between a core type transformer and a shell type transformer?
+what is the difference between core type transformer and shell type transformer?